 - Employer activity

 - Student opinion

 Canada as a whole was well represented in the rankings, with Vancouver in 10th spot, and Toronto 11th.
 Quebec City and Ottawa were among the world’s top cities, ranked in 26th and 72nd place respectively.
-The results of the study add weight to statistics that show an increase in the number of international students are seeking to study in Canada.
+The results of the study add weight to statistics that show an increase in the number of international students is seeking to study in Canada.
 Many individuals are attracted to study in Canada because of its high-quality lifestyle, world-class education facilities, and permanent immigration opportunities.

 Home to a student population topping 250,000, Montreal has the highest proportion of post-secondary students in any major city in Canada.
 Montreal has 11 universities, including two of Canada’s top English Language universities; McGill University, and Concordia University.
 QS ranks McGill University as the top university in Canada.

-One of the major attractions of the city’s education system for international students is its bilingual nature, affordable cost of living, a lively arts scene, and a unique ambiance that can be felt throughout the city.
+One of the major attractions of the city’s education system for international students is its bilingual nature, affordable cost of living, a lively arts scene, and unique ambiance that can be felt throughout the city.
 The city’s tolerant culture, opportunities, and a vibrant mixture of North-American, European and African cultures are all valued by international students.